Last Updated on 17 November, 2020 by Samuelsson

 In this puddle of randomness, there still are edges that we can use to build a profitable trading strategy.
-However, these are often well-hidden and hard to spot, and rely on logics that most traders never will think of.
-The traditional approaches, like candlestick patterns and other technical analysis that is shared in the trading community seldom shows merit.
+However, these are often well-hidden and hard to spot and rely on logic that most traders never will think of.
+The traditional approaches, like candlestick patterns and other technical analysis that is shared in the trading community seldom, shows merit.
 You need other, unconventional methods that go beyond the attention of the typical trader, in order to find an edge that will make you profitable.

 Managing to do that discretionarily indeed is a feat, that very, very few manage to do.

 Discretionary day trading is not only one of the hardest methods when it comes to finding a trading strategy.
 It’s also one of the hardest trading forms to execute.
 Among seasoned traders, it’s widely known that emotions need to be held in check, so that precipitate and unwise decisions can be avoided.

 Keeping yourself calm even when suffering losses is hard regardless of the trading form you choose.
 However, what can be said is that the more time you spend executing the trading signals yourself, the bigger the chance that you will make stupid mistakes in the heat of the moment.

 Considering that edges are becoming weaker with more efficient markets, it’s crucial to limit mistakes that cost you money.
 Make too many mistakes, and soon you’ve wiped out the profits that you struggled to amass for a long time.

 Daytrading is constantly leaving less and less room for errors, as the edges are becoming weaker with more efficient markets.